martinclausen2/RGBW-Lampe/README.md

 - Protected electronic power switch

 ## Technical Features
-- ARM Cortex M3 based STM32L151 microcontroller
+- ARM Cortex M3 based STM32L151A microcontroller
   - EEPROM for permanent storage of settings
-- ESP8266 based WLAN connectivity
+- ESP8266 based WLAN connectivity ESP-12
 - RC5 based communication (sender and receiver)
 - Four PT4115 step-down LED driver
   - PWM input
   - LED driving current up to 1A
+  - Short rise time of driving current to drive LED with very low duty PWM signals needed for color mixing
+- Input voltage 9 to 15 V
 - High dynamic brightness measurement with low cost phototransistor SFH320
+- Pin header for observing and intercepting serial communication between MCU and WLAN module
+  - Debugging
+  - Initial programming of WLAN module
+  - Redirecting communication to / from serial port of J-LINK
 - PCB prepared (not used in current software) for
   - Acceleration sensor
   - Pin headers for extension with additional I2C devices, LCD, or LED drivers